wersal454/A3-Antistasi/ForkChangelog.md

 ## 2.3
 ### Changes
+- AI will use militia APCs in support actions and attacks too, not only roadblocks
 - Minor Rivals roving mortar spawn fixes
 - Vanilla NATO factions will use Sentinel UAVs
+- Separate airborne groups for QRF vehicle airdrop
+- SAM sites could be persistently destroyed so they will no longer spawn for some time until replenish occurs
+- Slightly reduced probability of QRF vehicle airdrops and infantry paradrops on air QRFs
 - Fixed Invaders/Occupants non-usage of light helicopters
 - Fixed broken Vehicle Airdrop QRFs on vanilla NATO factions
 - Fixed non-working radars on SAM sites, radar will be actually enabled and data link will be used to share targets with near air defense assets
+- (Western Sahara) Vanilla and Aegis Rebel templates will use armored pickup vehicles

 ## 2.2.4
 ### Changes